asaniczka/Upwork-Job-Scraper/README.md

 The Upwork Job Scraper Ecosystem enables the collection, enrichment, and storage of job postings from the Upwork Job Board.
 Each microservice plays a distinct role in this workflow:

-1. **Authenticator Lambda**: Retrieves and manages authentication tokens required for accessing the Zyte API.
+1. **Authenticator Lambda**: Retrieves and manages authentication tokens required for accessing the Upwork API.
 2. **Job Fetcher Lambda**: Fetches job postings from Upwork utilizing the token and stores them in a PostgreSQL database.
 3. **Data Enrichment Service**: Enriches retrieved job postings by adding additional information (client statistics) to enhance data quality for downstream usage.